InfinityBotList/iblcli/README.md

 For more information, try running "ibl --help"

-If you wish to add a new command, use "~/go/bin/cobra-cli add"
+If you wish to add a new command, use "bl"

 **Still a work in progress**